 All children at King Edward’s have as a matter of principle equal access to the school’s curriculum, notwithstanding any disability or identified learning difficulties.
-For details of our policy, see the School's Policy on Curriculum Support.
-For full details of what we do, see the Guide to Curriculum Support.
-A summary account is provided below.

 We take into account formally recognised learning difficulties in how we teach and assess.